Need Help Understanding Exactly What You Need to Know About Buying a Speedlight?

 Once upon a time if you wanted an external flash for your camera then your choice was simple.
-You would pay a small fortune for the manufacturer’s own brand.
+You would pay a small fortune for the manufacturer’s own brand built in flash.
 The end.
 Nowadays though, the amount of choice on the market is simply mind-boggling.
 Prices seem to vary from $30 to over $400!

 The number of features can also be bewildering to a beginner.
 The terminology and acronyms sound so complicated that you wonder if the NSA are needed to help you decipher.